 Rule 20-107(a)(2) requires attorneys to include their attorney numbers on pleadings.
 It is also required when registering for electronic filing.
-Click on the link below to look up your attorney number (aka CPF account number):
+Look up your attorney number (aka CPF account number).

 What is the purpose of the assessments?

 The Attorney Grievance Commission (AGC) handles complaints against Maryland lawyers and all resulting disciplinary cases.
 Its assessment for the current fiscal year is $110.
-AGC’s budget is set by the Court of Appeals of Maryland.
+AGC’s budget is set by the Supreme Court of Maryland.
 The Client Protection Fund of the Bar of Maryland ("CPF" or Fund) handles and decides claims against Maryland lawyers alleging theft of client or fiduciary funds.
-CPF’s assessment for the current fiscal year is $20 as fixed by the Court of Appeals of Maryland and by statute.
+CPF’s assessment for the current fiscal year is $20 as fixed by the Supreme Court of Maryland and by statute.

 What is the Client Protection Fund fiscal year and what is the amount of the current year’s assessments?

 The fiscal year for both AGC and CPF is July 1 thru June 30.
-On or before July 10 of each year, AIS will generate and send electronically to each attorney who is responsible for an assessment, or who has volunteered to contribute to the Fund, an assessment for the next ensuing fiscal year.
+On or before July 10 of each year, the annual assessment for the new fiscal year, and the reports, will be posted in attorneys AIS accounts.
+At that time, AIS will generate and send an email notification to each attorney who is responsible for an assessment, or who has volunteered to contribute to the Fund.

-If admitted in December, you are assessed the full amount on January 1, and invoiced again on or before July 10 for the following fiscal year.
+If admitted in December, you are assessed first on January 1, and assessed again on or before July 10 for the following fiscal year.

 If admitted in January, you will be assessed on or before July 10.